By "we", of course, they meant the news media. Virtually all of the "clueless coastal liberals" criticism came from the most-liberal quarters, like:

 Flyover Country is anything but unfamiliar, where we are ignorant of their culture and beliefs.
 For one thing, they have their own musical genre in Country and Western, reminding us all of their fears and sorrows.

 I was impressed at the time.
 But that year, there was yet another new Western TV series, about the 200th.
 How many "Easterns" have there been about the building of New York City or Boston in the 19th century?
 (And there was at least one: "Gangs of New York" showed how the Wild, Wild Wall Street was more likely to get you killed than Dodge City in the early 1860s.
-But there were not a LOT of "Easterns".)
+That's the only one, I can think of.)

 Many, many TV shows in New York and LA, but there are some everywhere